cap-js/docs/get-started/troubleshooting.md

 })
 ```

 It is important to note that by Node.js `emit` are synchronous operations, so, **avoid _any_ `await` operations** in there, as that might lead to race conditions.
-In particular, when registering additional event handlers with a service, as shown in the snippet above, this could lead to very heard to detect and resolve issues with handler registrations.
+In particular, when registering additional event handlers with a service, as shown in the snippet above, this could lead to very hard to detect and resolve issues with handler registrations.
 So, for example, don't do this:

 #### DON'T: